-Lead agency Department of Environment and Science FRG Functions Ensure agencies and partners are prepared for disaster recovery operations Identify and monitor actual and potential impacts on the environment from natural and man- made disasters and the associated recovery operations, and provide strategic advice to inform recovery efforts.
+Lead agency Department of Environment and Heritage Protection FRG Functions Ensure agencies and partners are prepared for disaster recovery operations Identify and monitor actual and potential impacts on the environment from natural and man- made disasters and the associated recovery operations, and provide strategic advice to inform recovery efforts.
 Advise the QRA on key environment recovery metrics and the status of recovery plan implementation, as determined by the SRC.
 Coordinate and prioritise the rehabilitation of impacted (or at risk) terrestrial, aquatic and marine ecosystems, wildlife, natural resources, cultural heritage values and built heritage places to maximise efficiency of resource allocation.
-Identify, advocate and pursue cross-sector recovery solutions that will achieve multiple objectives, including reducing future impacts on the environment, through the use of natural safeguards and environmentally resilient design.
-Facilitate and exchange information relevant to sustainable and resilient environmental recovery.
-Support the efficient and effective planning and implementation of event- specific environment recovery activities, including: Coordinating and prioritising rehabilitation of riparian and coastal land.
-Monitoring and providing advice on current and potential water quality issues.
-Monitoring and providing advice on other public health matters, including food safety issues, communicable diseases management and mosquito control.
-Ensuring the recovery actions for mining and industry are environmentally safe.
-Supporting industry recovery through fee relief, temporary emissions licences and other forms of regulatory support.
-Supporting the expeditious repair of water and sewage infrastructure.
-Work to mitigate of impacts of disaster-generated waste and hazardous materials released into the environment; Facilitating resolution of waste management issues.
-Conducting ecological assessment and recovery actions for impacted wi Membership Department of Environment and Science Department of Natural Resources, Mines and Energy Queensland Health (Health Protection Branch, Prevention Division) Department of Aboriginal and Torres Strait Islander Partnerships Department of Agriculture and Fisheries Queensland Fire and Emergency Services Local Government Association of Queensland Department of State Development, Manufacturing, Infrastructure and Planning Department of the Premier and Cabinet
+Identify, advocate and pursue cross-sector recovery solutions that will achieve multiple objectives, including reducing future impacts on the environment, through the use of natural safeguards and environmentally resilient design. • Facilitate and exchange information relevant to sustainable and resilient environmental recovery.
+Support the efficient and effective planning and implementation of event- specific environment recovery activities, including: - Coordinating and prioritising rehabilitation of riparian and coastal land. - Monitoring and providing advice on current and potential water quality issues.
+Monitoring and providing advice on other public health matters, including food safety issues, communicable diseases management and mosquito control. - Ensuring the recovery actions for mining and industry are environmentally safe. - Ensuring the recovery actions for mining and industry are environmentally safe.
+Supporting industry recovery through fee relief, temporary emissions licences and other forms of regulatory support. - Supporting the expeditious repair of water and sewage infrastructure.
+Work to mitigate of impacts of disaster-generated waste and hazardous materials released into the environment; - Facilitating resolution of waste management issues.
+Conducting ecological assessment and recovery actions for impacted wildlife and species.
+Restoring damaged infrastructure on state owned and managed land. - Assessing impacts to environmental infrastructure on private land. - Assessing event impacts on built heritage and cultural heritage sites. - Assessing event impacts on built heritage and cultural heritage sites.
+Ensuring communities, Aboriginal and Torres Strait Islander people, Natural Resource Management bodies and local government are effectively engaged in the consultation and decision making processes.
+Membership Department of Natural Resources and Mines Membership Department of National Parks, Sport and Racing Department of Science, Information Technology and Innovation Department of Agriculture and Fisheries Queensland Health (Health Protection Branch, Prevention Division) Local Government Association of Queensland Queensland Fire and Emergency Services Department of State Development Department of Energy and Water Supply Department of Infractructure, Local Government and Planning Department of Infrastructure, Local Government and Planning Department of Transport and Main Roads Department of Aboriginal and Torres Strait Islander Partnerships Department of the Premier and Cabinet Queensland Reconstruction Authority